Overview & Getting started

 Choosing the Correct Certificate Bundle

 The following instructions set up your Warehouse connection to trust the global AWS RDS certificate bundle.
-You can also elect to use a more specific RDS Root CA alternative listed in the AWS RDS documentation.
+(If desired, you can use a more specific RDS Root CA alternative listed here.)
 These certificates rotate every few years and therefore may need an update if you are getting a connection error.

 On Mac OS and Linux: